V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 Come back to Burp Suite and press "Intercept On" button.

-Come back to the browser and submit the request with the ip address.
+Come back to the browser and submit the request by pressing the "submit" button.

 Come back to Burp Suite, it should have intercepted the request.
 ```